It’s difficult to cope up with a Workplace injury, especially when you face injustice and have to fight for your rights.

 Some of you might be aware of Worker’s Compensation benefits and know that you’re eligible for Worker’s Compensation, but do not know how to claim it.

 Worry not!
-We help you to understand your Worker’s Compensation Case and the way it proceeds.
+We help you to understand how your Worker’s Compensation Case proceeds.

 Does your injury arise from a job or was caused by your job?
 Report injury to your employer immediately.

 Then, request a claim form DWC-1.
 You have to full the top portion while your employer has to fill out the bottom portion.